tzlion/hhugboy/docs/readme.txt

  * Support for certain multicarts is available in any mode - currently:
    - Vast Fame 12-in-1
    - Vast Fame 18-in-1
-   - 36-in-1 with Chinese Pokemon Gold & Silver (a few games don't work)
+   - SL 36-in-1 with Chinese Pokemon Gold & Silver

 [ KEYS ] - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -